medialab/minet/docs/cli.md

 The urls in the medias_url column have a limited life time.
 It is not the case for the url in main_thumbnail_url, which corresponds to the first image (the video cover if the first media is a video).
+Be sure to download them fast if you need them (you can use the `minet fetch` command for that, and won't need to use cookies).

 positional arguments:
-  column                      This argument can either take the query on which we want to retrieve posts or the name of the column containing that query file                        CSV file containing the query for instagram username.
+  column                      This argument can either take the username on which we want to retrieve posts or the name of the column containing those usernames file                        CSV file containing the Instagram usernames.

 optional arguments:
   -h, --help                  show this help message and exit